 What is idiopathic sterility?

 The term idiopathic sterility refers to unexplained fertility problems.
-In spite of the tests and analyses carried out on the couple, it is not possible to determine the exact cause why the fertilization of the egg does not happen.
+Despite the tests and analyses carried out on the couple, it is not possible to determine the exact cause of why the fertilization of the egg does not happen.

 Does chemotherapy cause sterility or infertility?